-Note: Readers are encouraged to visit the New York State Budget Division's website (www.budget.ny.gov) to access the latest information and documents related to the Executive Budget proposal and the Enacted Budget.
+Note: Readers are encouraged to visit the New York State Budget Division's website (www.budget.ny.gov) and the new Open Budget website (OpenBudget.ny.gov) to access the latest information and documents related to the Executive Budget proposal and the Enacted Budget.
 Virtually all materials are made available on the website, either on the day of release or within 24 hours.